ALL Metrics

 File paths in the code were not consistent with file organization in the repository

-Of the figures produced in the notebook, fourteen figures were successfully reproduced by Terveen, with six of these figures requiring some troubleshooting.
+Of the twenty-five figures produced in the notebook, Terveen noted fourteen figures that were successfully reproduced, but six of these fourteen figures did require some troubleshooting.
 This included supplying values for arguments in functions that were not specified in the original code, but a resulting error stated as required.
 The name of a keyword argument related to a Matplotlib function had also become depreciated, which required an update to the original code.
 Eight figures were not successfully reproduced because of file paths in the code that were not consistent with directory structure Terveen had after downloading from the repository.
+The reproducibility of two figures, however, werewas not documented during the event.

 A second participant, Joseph Chan, also chose the option to download the materials from Harvard Dataverse.
 Chan immediately noted that if a “requirements.txt” file was included with the original deposit, any user trying to reproduce the results would be able to download and install the appropriate packages and versions.
 Based on Chan’s setup, five python libraries and Jupyter needed to be installed, including Pandas, Nltk, Pickle, Numpy, and Matplotlib.
 Additionally, a plotting library was deprecated, requiring an import statement to be updated.
 Once again, keyword arguments were depreciated and had to be updated.
 Two figures did not display upon running and were unable to be solved.

 Overall, this process of reproducing results using files downloaded from a repository produced several challenges with requirements to install packages, understand depreciations for some packages, and troubleshooting changes in syntax from evolving versions of software.
-Though there was trial and error, participants were able to successfully reproduce figures from this study.
+Though there was trial and error, participants were able to reproduce a majority of the figures from this study.
 Additionally, participants provided their own insight to develop an updated collection of research outputs that help others reproduce this work more easily.

 Additional outcomes and lessons learned